You Win Some, You Luge Some: the resilience and perseverance of Sgt. Emily Sweeney

 |0

 This work, You Win Some, You Luge Some: the resilience and perseverance of Sgt.
-Emily Sweeney, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Emily Sweeney, by SGT Michael Hunnisett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-You Win Some, You Luge Some: the resilience and perseverance of Sgt.
-Emily Sweeney

 LEAVE A COMMENT